singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 You need to create at least one user, to be able to test the system and make sure the email is in a valid format, as in the example above (e.g. emailname@emailprovider.com).

-To start the Netlify CMS server, we then use the following command:
+To start the netlify CMS server, we then use the following command:

 ```
 netlify-git-api serve